Marko Popović (basketball, born 1982): Early life

 Born in Zadar, Popović is the son of Petar, a retired basketball player and present-day coach.
-Marko started training in basketball in the youth school of KK Zadar, in 1991, but his family moved to Zagreb in 1994, when the father signed with Benston.
+Marko started training in basketball in the youth school of KK Zadar, in 1991, but his family moved to Zagreb in 1994, when his father signed with Benston.
 Popović then entered the youth system of Cibona, where he remained until 1997, when his family moved back to Zadar.
 Popović's cadet team won the national championship, and he was voted the MVP of the tournament.

 College career

 After Popović had a successful 2000 FIBA Europe Under-18 Championship with Croatia's junior national team, KK Zadar decided to offer him a seven-year contract, but he declined the offer, and instead went to an NCAA Division II college basketball team in the United States.
 He joined the College of Southern Idaho, where he stayed for a year.